 CAR FREE DAY

-On September 22, Care Free Day encourages motorists around the world to give up their vehicles for a day.
+On September 22, Car Free Day encourages motorists around the world to give up their vehicles for a day.
 The observance is also known as World Car Free Day.

 Many people around the world consider their car a necessity.
 Without it, they wouldn’t be able to zip to their destination conveniently.
 Today, an estimated 1.4 billion cars travel the roads throughout the world.
 At one time, the United States had the most car owners.
 Now China claims that prize.
-Volkswagen and Toyota manufacturer the most cars.
+Volkswagen and Toyota manufacture more cars than other companies.

 Cars offer a convenient way to get around.
 However, cars hurt the environment.
 Besides causing air pollution, cars are thought to contribute to global warming.